-This course includes two Clinical Judgment assessments: (i) Traditional NCLEX PrepU Practice Quizzes ("Traditional PrepU Quizzes") and (ii) a Proctored Clinical Judgment Examination.
-The Traditional PrepU Quizzes are hereafter referred to as the "PrepU Quizzes".
+This course includes two PrepU Assessments: (i) Traditional NCLEX PrepU Practice Quizzes ("Traditional PrepU Quizzes") and (ii) a Proctored PrepU Examination.

 Collectively these assignments are intended to provide students with the tools they need to be successful in the nursing program; as well as, increase confidence and familiarity with computerized testing and NCLEX style-questions.
 The assignments will generate detailed diagnostic score reports that help identify areas of content weakness and indicate what the student should study to strengthen knowledge in those areas.